WA6YDQ/RadioUno/README.md

 # This is an HF radio controller.

+(Please note that while this is valid code, the radionano repository is the latest version of arduio based radio software (that is non-sdr).
+Please have a look at it.)

 It has the receive and transmit oscillators using an Si5351 programmable clock oscillator, an MCP23008 port expander as a band register used to control the low pass filters, and using an Arduino